Odds are, even if you’ve been fishing Oregon for years, you might not have heard about the Imnaha River.

 Looking for more suggestions on how to catch salmon?
 We have a simple guide to salmon fishing techniques covering rivers and other types of fisheries.

 Much like the Grande Ronde, the Imnaha provides opportunities for bass fishing in its lower reaches.

-Though bass fishing isn’t very popular here, partly because most anglers can find these fish far closer to home, there are fun fishing days to be had during the warmer parts of spring and summer.
+The bass fishing isn’t a huge draw here, partly because most anglers can find these fish far closer to home.
+But, there are fun fishing days to be had during the warmer parts of spring and summer.

 Fly fishermen catch bass on streamers and poppers.

 Bass aren’t the main attraction at the Imnaha, but they’re a welcome distraction if fishing otherwise isn’t working out.